The secret to becoming a type 2 diabetic.

 • Due to a delay in diagnosis, African Americans with diabetes are more likely than non-Hispanic whites to develop greater diabetes-related complications, such as amputations, adult blindness, kidney failure, and increased risk of heart disease and stroke.
 Being prediabetic starts the injury, even before becoming diabetic five years later.

 • Death rates for African Americans with diabetes are 27 percent higher than for non-Hispanic whites.

 Metainflammation is the lynchpin for over 80% of human suffering and healthcare expense in the United States.
 Understanding the common root causes, which appears unrelated on the surface, is the first actionable step in preventing and reversing the disease and restoring health to a community.

-Obesity, Prediabetes and Diabetes are a new phenomenon in the United states.
-Obesity and Diabetes type 2 in the 1940’s was nearly unheard of.
-In the 1970s only 13% of adults and 5% of children were obese.
-Today 35% of adults and 17% of children are obese.
-Diabetes
+Obesity, prediabetes and diabetes are a new phenomenon in the United states.
+Obesity and type 2 Diabetes were nearly unheard of in the 1940s, and in the 1970s, only 13% of adults and 5% of children were obese.
+Today, 35% of adults and 17% of children are obese.

 Obesity disproportionately affects certain racial and ethnic minority groups.
-By 2035 nearly 100% of African American females will be overweight or obese, that is only 16 years from now.
+By 2035, only 16 years from now, nearly 100% of African American females will be overweight or obese.

-There are 84.1 million Prediabetics in the United States (34% of the population), a condition that if left untreated leads to type 2 diabetes within five years.
-Less than 11 percent of adults with Prediabetes know they have it.
+There are 84.1 million prediabetics in the United States (34% of the population), a condition that if left untreated leads to type 2 diabetes within five years.
+However, less than 11 percent of adults with prediabetes know they have it.

 - hospital inpatient care (30% of the total medical cost)